rjeffman/ansible-freeipa/README.md

         uninstall-server.yml
 ```

+Under [playbooks](playbooks/) there are also example playbooks for common tasks for each provided module.

 How to deploy a master server
 -----------------------------

+This will deploy the master server defined in the inventory file:

 ```bash
 ansible-playbook -v -i inventory/hosts install-server.yml
 ```
-This will deploy the master server defined in the inventory file.

 If Ansible vault is used for passwords, then it is needed to adapt the playbooks in this way:

 ```yaml
 ---
 - name: Playbook to configure IPA servers